OctopusDeploy/blog/blog/2022-q3/getting-started-with-bamboo/index.md

 ## Setting up users

 In the start up screen, you will be asked to set up an admin account.
 Fill out the details and store the details in a password manager.
+If you misplace your password, you will need to run through a recovery process.

 ## Agents

 Agents are the workers that execute workloads in Bamboo.
 Since you have installed the pre-requisite technology, you can use the local machine as an agent for testing purposes.
+To set up a local agent:

-In the Bamboo dashboard, go to the settings icon and agents
+- In the Bamboo dashboard, go to the settings icon and agents

-Go to add local agent and give it a name
+- Go to add local agent and give it a name

-Click **Save**
+- Click **Save**

 ## Setup project and plan

+Bamboo organises your workflow into projects and plans.
+A project can contain multiple plans and each plan is a process that executes a series of tasks.
+To get started, set up your first project and plan:

 In the home menu, click **Create** and **Create Plan**.
 Fill out the names of your project and plan

 ![Create Project and Plan](create-project-and-plan.png)

-## Connect to the underwater application github

 In the next screen check the box that says 'link new repository'

+### Connect to the octopus underwater app reposotiry

 We will be using the [Octopus Underwater App](https://github.com/OctopusSamples/octopus-underwater-app).

-To use this repository, fork it into you own account.
+To use this repository:

+- Fork it into you own GitHub account.
-In the password settings, use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to grant Bamboo access to repositories under your GitHub account.
+- In the password settings, use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to grant Bamboo access to repositories under your GitHub account.

-Select the main branch
+- Select the main branch

-Test the connection to make sure that Bamboo can connect to this repository
+- Test the connection to make sure that Bamboo can connect to this repository
+- Click **Save and continue**

-## Configure plan
+### Configure plan

+You wil now be on the configure job screen.
+Here you can configure the tasks that the plan will run to execute your job.
+Bamboo provides a suite of task steps that you can select from.
+These tasks execute a certain step in the CI pathway, such as checkout, build, pull, push etc. You will see that there is a source code checkout task pre-filled for you.
+This checks out the linked Github repository into Bamboo

-Leave the isolate build as 'Agent environment'.
+- Leave the isolate build as 'Agent environment'.
 This will use the local agent you set up earlier.

-Bamboo works by tasks.
-Each task is meant to execute a certain step in the CI pathway, such as checkout, build, pull, push etc.

-You will see that there is a source code checkout step pre-filled for you.
-This checks out the linked Github repository into Bamboo

 First, add the build docker task: